 Children are usually seen on their own in sessions.
 Older children are usually able to talk about their difficulties, whilst younger children can play or draw in sessions.

 Sometimes children find it hard to communicate through words or play.
 Our child psychotherapists watch how they react to the session and the way the child relates to them to understand what their behaviour means.

 Child psychotherapists try to see children at the same time and in the same room every week.
 A predictable routine supports the work.

 Psychotherapy sometimes makes a difference very quickly, even with the most troubling symptoms.
 However, the treatment is not just about getting rid of unwanted symptoms.
 It aims to help the individual make better use of future opportunities and relationships.

 In very young children, the aim is to assist them onto a healthy developmental path.

 Research shows that psychotherapy is particularly effective in the treatment of depression, anxiety or behaviour disorders, and developmental disorders.
-There is evidence of good outcomes for sexually abused girls and children who have suffered deprivation and neglect.
+There is evidence of good outcomes for sexually abused girls and children who have experienced deprivation and neglect.

 Improvements have been found to be sustained or increased in the long term.

 Risks and side effects